-Methemoglobinemia may be passed down through families (inherited or congenital).
-Or, it may be caused by exposure to certain drugs, chemicals, or foods (acquired).
+This condition can be passed down through families (inherited or congenital).
+Or, it is caused by exposure to certain drugs, chemicals, or foods (acquired).

 There are two forms of inherited methemoglobinemia.
 The first form is passed on by both parents.
 The parents usually do not have the condition themselves, but they carry the gene that causes the condition.
 It occurs when there is a problem with an enzyme called cytochrome b5 reductase.